Inspired by Ike’s Vietnamese Pok Pok Chicken Wings, these boneless wings are caramelized in a simple sauce that will have you licking your fingers!

 Andy Ricker, the mastermind behind Pok Pok and winner of not one but TWO James Beard awards, is kind of my celebrity chef crush.
 If there is such a thing.

 He’s known for his brilliant adaptations of traditional Northern Thai cuisine, and while Pok Pok is considered a “Thai” restaurant, the most popular thing on the menu are Vietnamese style chicken wings.
 In his Pok Pok Cookbook, Ricker jokes that those wings “pay the mortgage!”
-Pick it up on Amazon in the link below.
+Pick it up on Amazon here.

 The wings are what Ricker calls “umami bombs,” which is truly the perfect description for them.
 They are meaty, savory, salty, and a little bit sweet.